Thieves of Fortune

-Thieves of Fortune (other titles - Chameleon and May the Best Man Win) is a 1990 American South African action film directed by Michael MacCarthy.
+Thieves of Fortune (other titles - Chameleon and May the Best Man Win) is a 1990 American - South African action film directed by Michael MacCarthy.
 It is Lee Van Cleef's last film, released the year after he died of a heart attack.

 Premise

-In order to gain a large inheritance, a woman must do many arduous and dangerous tasks to prove her worth and win the affections of the man she loves.
+To inherit a large fortune, a woman must undertake a series of challenging and potentially dangerous tasks, while also pursuing a romantic relationship with the man she loves.

+Production

+Originally filmed in 1988 on location in South Africa.

+Release

+The film was released in South African cinemas on 19 October 1990, and went straight to video in America on 31 May 1990.